-5.135 The Doctor of Philosophy degree has clearly stated student learning outcomes that are consistent with the school's mission and resources.
+5.13 The Doctor of Philosophy degree has clearly stated student learning outcomes that are consistent with the school's mission and resources.
 The outcomes address such issues as gaining a comprehensive knowledge of the discipline(s) studied; developing competence to engage in original research and writing that advances theological understanding for the academy and for communities of faith; and demonstrating capacities for the vocation of theological scholarship in research, teaching and learning, and formation.

 SELF-STUDY IDEAS: A school might demonstrate its engagement with this standard by stating the specific student learning outcomes (SLOs) for this degree program and discussing how these outcomes relate to the school's understanding of the overall goals and purpose of the degree.
 The school might describe how these learning outcomes and curricular requirements were developed, when they were last reviewed, and how the school has confidence that these are appropriate outcomes for this program.
 The school might explore how these SLOs are addressed in the required curriculum (e.g., a curricular map or a description of how degree-level SLOs are part of faculty conversations about course design and pedagogy) and how the SLOs and curricular requirements relate to and embody the distinctive mission and context of the school.
 The self-study might also demonstrate that the school provides access to sufficient library resources to support the depth of research required by this degree program, including attention to each specialization (see also Standard 6.7).
-Note that this standard focuses on the design, content, and anticipated outcomes of the desired program; Standard 5.169 focuses on the ongoing evaluation of this degree program (including how SLOs are used to facilitate degree program evaluation).
+Note that this standard focuses on the design, content, and anticipated outcomes of the desired program; Standard 5.16 focuses on the ongoing evaluation of this degree program (including how SLOs are used to facilitate degree program evaluation).

-5.146 The Doctor of Philosophy degree requires appropriate training in the research methods relevant to the area of specialization, the ability to use languages germane to the specialization (typically at least one ancient and one modern language), and opportunities to develop competence in teaching and forming students.
+5.14 The Doctor of Philosophy degree requires appropriate training in the research methods relevant to the area of specialization, the ability to use languages germane to the specialization, and opportunities to develop competence in teaching and forming students.
 The degree requires coursework, comprehensive examinations, a written doctoral dissertation that demonstrates original and scholarly research, and an oral defense of the dissertation.
-The degree has at least half of the coursework in courses intended only for PhD/ThD students or for ThM/STM students.
 If any courses in this degree are shared with other degrees, outcomes and assignments consistent with advanced research doctorates and specific to students in this degree are made clear.
-[NOTE: Revisions reflect suggestions from many commenters who felt the original statement of "at least half" meant up to half of the courses in this doctoral degree did not have to be at the doctoral research level; see also Standards 5.4 and 5.9.]